WebexCC-SA/LAB-2356/docs/labaccess.md

 # Webex Tenant Access

-We have 3 tenants that will be shared for this class.
-At your seat, you will see a note that indicates which tenant you will use for this class.
+We will be using a Tenant which has already been configured for this class.
 Please refer to the table below for the login details.

 | **Tenant Number** | **Username** | **Password** |
 | --- | --- | --- |
 | 1 | CiscoWxConnect2+tenant01@gmail.com | NativeAIWx1! |

 Note: The Webex Control Hub URL is always: [https://admin.webex.com](https://admin.webex.com){:target="_blank"}